mrdandelion6/learn-to-code/topics/git/notes.md

 - recall our example with dev branch, that was a git flow practice

 ## git merging

-a merge combines changes from different **branches**. this allows us to cimbine work from different branches. the significance of being able to work on different branches is all explained above. once we want to join branches together, we do a merge.
+a merge combines changes from different **branches**. this allows us to combine work from different branches. the significance of being able to work on different branches is all explained above. once we want to join branches together, we do a merge.

 there are 4 types of merging:
 1. fast-forward merge